Module traceon.field

 An electrostatic field resulting from a radial series expansion around the optical axis.
 You should not initialize this class yourself, but it is used as a base class for the fields returned by the axial_derivative_interpolation methods.
 This base class overloads the +,*,- operators so it is very easy to take a superposition of different fields.

 Produces a field which uses an axial interpolation to very quickly compute the field around the z-axis.
 Note that the approximation degrades as the point at which the field is computed is further from the z-axis.
+Also note that the fields produced by current and the magnetizable material are merged into one interpolation, so the method current_field_at_point will always return zero.

 Parameters